Four years ago, they led their high school teams to regional prominence as big-time players with a penchant for big-time plays.

 AROUND THE REGION

-• Tanner Woods, last years Bees co-Defensive Player of the Year from Del Oro, will play college football after all.
+, last year’s Bee’s co-Defensive Player of the Year from Del Oro, will play college football after all.
 The defensive end planned to join the Marines, but a lingering shoulder problem was deemed too serious for entry.
-Hell play at Sierra College.
+He’ll play at Sierra College.